hl7au/au-fhir-base/input/pagecontent/index.md

 {% include dependency-table.xhtml %}

+Terminology parameters used for publication are:
+{% include expansion-params.xhtml %}

 ### How to Read This Guide

 This guide is divided into several pages which are listed at the top of each page in the menu bar.